-Middle school (grades 6-8) is offered on the Lancaster, Locust Grove and Hershey campuses, providing a gradual transition into high school.
+Middle school (grades 6-8) is offered on the Lancaster and Locust Grove campuses, providing a gradual transition into high school.

 In addition to excellent academic, athletic and social opportunities, all LM middle school students experience spiritual formation as they study the Bible, participate in devotions and attend chapel.